West Bank road tragedy mars young Israeli, Palestinian lives

 Five village boys were arrested and accused of throwing stones at cars and causing the crash.

-The incident has become emblematic for both sides of the decades-old conflict between neighbors who despise each other - and shows how young lives on both those sides can be reduced to ruins.
+The incident has become emblematic for both sides of the decades-old conflict between neighbours who despise each other - and shows how young lives on both those sides can be reduced to ruins.

-A three-year old Israeli girl in the car was paralyzed and suffered brain damage.
+A three-year old Israeli girl in the car was paralysed and suffered brain damage.
 The jailed teens, all aged 16 at the time of the incident, face possible life sentences for attempted murder.

 Israelis fed up with frequent such attacks have rallied around the case.
 The boys' families say they threw no stones and that the settlers convinced the mother to blame the crash on them out of spite.